Erin Pizzey

-Erin Patria Margaret Pizzey (/ˈpɪtsi/; born 19 February 1939) is a British men's rights activist and novelist known for her advocacy on behalf of both men's and women's rights and for her work against domestic violence.
-She is recognized for founding the world's first and largest domestic violence shelter in the world, Refuge, then known as Chiswick Women's Aid, in 1971.
+Erin Patria Margaret Pizzey (/ˈpɪtsi/; born 19 February 1939) is a British human rights activist and novelist known for her advocacy on behalf of both men's and women's rights and for her work against domestic violence.
+She set up the world's first and largest domestic violence shelter, Refuge, then known as Chiswick Women's Aid, in 1971.

 Pizzey says that she has been the subject of death threats and boycotts because her experience and research into the issue led her to conclude that most domestic violence is reciprocal, and that women are as capable of violence as men.
-These threats eventually led to her exile from the UK.
-Pizzey has said that the threats were from militant feminists.
+She claims that these threats eventually led to her exile from the UK.
 She has also stated that she is banned from the refuge she started.

 Early life

 She was born Erin Carney in Qingdao, China, in 1939, along with her twin sister Rosaleen.
 Her father was a British diplomat and one of 17 children from a poor Irish family.
 In 1942, the family moved to Shanghai; shortly thereafter, they were captured by the invading Japanese Army and exchanged for Japanese prisoners of war.
 She is the sister of writer Daniel Carney, who settled in Rhodesia and is known for his 1978 novel The Wild Geese.

 Pizzey moved with her family to Kokstad in South Africa, then at the age of five, to Beirut.
-At the end of World War 2 the family went to Toronto, Canada.
+At the end of World War II the family went to Toronto, Canada.
 They moved to Tehran, Iran, and finally settled in England in 1948.
-Pizzey attended St Antony's junior school and then Leweston School at the age of 11, gaining four O-levels.
+Pizzey went to school in Dorset, attending St Antony's junior school and then Leweston School at the age of 11, gaining four O-levels.
 Her parents were posted to Africa, where she attended Dakar University, Senegal, studying French and English.

 Overview

 Early activism

-In 1959, Pizzey attended her first meeting at the UK's Liberation Movement (WLM) at the Chiswick house of a local organiser, Artemis At Artemis' urging, Pizzey agreed to convene a "consciousness-raising group" at her home in Goldhawk Road.
+In 1959, Pizzey attended her first meeting at the UK's Women's Liberation Movement (WLM) at the Chiswick house of a local organiser.
+At this organiser's suggestion, Pizzey agreed to convene a "consciousness-raising group" at her home in Goldhawk Road.
 This collective became the Goldhawk Road Group.